antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/08-Device-Management/Device-Management.md

 # Verifying Configuration Profile Assignments

-One of the most important administrative tasks after deploying Configuration Profiles is confirming that they have been assigned successfully.
+One of the final verification tasks performed during this laboratory was confirming that the Configuration Profile created in the previous chapter had been assigned successfully.

-Rather than assuming that previously created policies are targeting the correct devices, Microsoft Intune allows administrators to review all Configuration Profile assignments directly from the managed device.
+Rather than assuming that policies are targeting the correct devices, Microsoft Intune allows administrators to review Configuration Profile assignments directly from within the managed device.

-This provides an additional verification step, ensuring that the intended policies are available to the enrolled endpoint.

-During my laboratory, I reviewed the Configuration Profile assignments associated with the Android Enterprise device.
+This provides an additional level of confidence before investigating any configuration or compliance issues.

-The assignment information confirmed that the **Android Work Profile Device Restrictions** profile created in the previous chapter had been successfully assigned to the **Android Test Users** Microsoft Entra Security Group.
+The assignment information confirmed that the **Android Work Profile Device Restrictions** profile had been successfully assigned to the **Android Test Users** Microsoft Entra Security Group.

-Reviewing assignments in this way provides confidence that policy targeting has been configured correctly before administrators begin troubleshooting configuration or compliance issues.
+Reviewing assignments in this way is considered good administrative practice because it allows administrators to verify that the intended deployment groups are being targeted correctly.

-In larger enterprise environments where multiple Configuration Profiles may target the same device, reviewing policy assignments is an essential troubleshooting technique because it allows administrators to identify conflicting or missing policies quickly.
+In larger environments where multiple Configuration Profiles may apply to the same endpoint, this page also assists with troubleshooting by helping administrators identify missing or conflicting assignments.

+The successful assignment confirmed that the device was eligible to receive the Configuration Profile created in Chapter 07.

 ![Configuration Profile Assignments](screenshots/configuration-profile-assignments.png)

----

-# Synchronising the Device

-Microsoft Intune periodically synchronises managed devices to ensure that the latest policies, applications and configuration changes are delivered successfully.
-Although this process occurs automatically at regular intervals, administrators can also initiate a manual synchronisation whenever immediate communication with the device is required.

-Manual synchronisation is particularly useful after deploying:

-- Configuration Profiles
-- Compliance Policies
-- Managed Applications
-- Endpoint Security Policies

-Rather than waiting for the next scheduled check-in, a manual synchronisation instructs the device to contact the Microsoft Intune service immediately and retrieve any pending updates.

-To perform a manual synchronisation, I selected **Sync** from the device Overview page.

-Following the synchronisation request, Microsoft Intune attempted to establish communication with the enrolled Android Enterprise device.

-During my laboratory, the device synchronised successfully, updating the **Last check-in** time.
-However, the **Device actions status** section remained empty.

-This behaviour is expected for Android Enterprise Personally-Owned Work Profile devices because Microsoft Intune does not always record manual synchronisation requests within the Device Actions history.
-Unlike Windows devices, Android Enterprise work profile devices often process synchronisation silently without generating an administrative action record.

-Understanding this behaviour is important when troubleshooting Android Enterprise devices, as the absence of an entry within the Device Actions history does not necessarily indicate that synchronisation has failed.

-Instead, administrators should verify successful communication by reviewing the **Last check-in** timestamp together with the device's compliance state.

 ---